 However, if you choose the outside option, you will have a unique way to enjoy the stunning lights of the Las Vegas Strip from the canal.
 You will also get to enjoy the illuminated and remarkable exterior of The Venetian at night.

 * Check room rates at The Venetian Hotel and Casino in Las Vegas.

 How Many People Per Gondola

 Each ride is on a shared gondola that holds up to four people, so you may be paired with other people.

-If you’d prefer a private gondola for a more romantic ride, you’re best bet is to go when it’s not busy.
-You’ve got a better shot at a private gondola ride in the morning and/or on a weekday but you’ll need to time it just right.
+If you’d prefer a private gondola for a more romantic ride, your best bet is to go when it’s not busy.
+You’ve got a better shot at a private gondola tour in the morning and/or on a weekday but you’ll need to time it just right.